AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-venatori-problems.md

 He shoved me again and I sighed.
 "Fine."
 I growled.

 I stepped inside the plate glass death trap and pressed myself up against the back of the elevator and closed my eyes as I tried to calm my breathing.
 I hated elevators.
 I wished Alex was here.
 And then I remembered seeing him and then his friend, Benji.
-Benji said they were just friends
+Benji said they were just friends but I was starting to doubt it.
+Alex looked like he was enjoying hihs company.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMzIxNjIxNjksMTk0MDQxODQsLTc5MT
+eyJoaXN0b3J5IjpbMTgyOTg2NDMwMSwxOTQwNDE4NCwtNzkxNT
-UyNDQzMiwtMTU1OTU0NDAzMSwtMjYwMTQ3ODkwLDE4MzEyNDUy
+I0NDMyLC0xNTU5NTQ0MDMxLC0yNjAxNDc4OTAsMTgzMTI0NTI1
-NTAsMjA4OTU0Nzk2NywtMTkxOTk5MzUyMywtMTQ2Mjg1NjczNi
+MCwyMDg5NTQ3OTY3LC0xOTE5OTkzNTIzLC0xNDYyODU2NzM2LC
-wtNzk3NTY4MDcwLC04Mjk5NTkyNzddfQ==
+03OTc1NjgwNzAsLTgyOTk1OTI3N119
 -->